Best Start Foods

 You usually need to be getting certain benefits in order to be eligible for Best Start Foods.

 If you're not a UK citizen or if you’re a UK citizen who has been living abroad you might not be able to get any of these benefits.
-So you might not be able to get Best Start Foods (although there is an exception for pregnant women under 18 and people aged under 18 who are responsible for a child under 1).
+So you might not be able to get Best Start Foods, unless you or your partner are under 18 and pregnant or responsible for a child under 1.

 Get advice if you’re not sure whether you can get Best Start Foods because of residence issues.
 Read our page about how to get immigration advice.

 You or your partner usually need to get 1 of the following benefits:

 - Income Support